malliapi/malliapi/README.md

 # Profile
 ### I am a full-stack developer and even though my focus has been on the front-end, I also possess strong leadership skills, back-end, architecture and DevOps skills.
 I am proactive about learning and regularly attend community conferences.
 I have a particular appreciation for visuals and usability and thus my career direction is focused towards enhancing these with the help of creative, UX and optimisation (A/B testing) teams.

-### I am currently freelancing for an e-commerce greenfield project called Popncorn Girl Las Vegas which is a franchise of https://popcorngirlvegas.com.
-Ths project is still at early discovcery stages in terms of tech stack and now has first draft designs to work with.
+### I am currently freelancing for an e-commerce greenfield project called Popncorn Girl Las Vegas Hellas which is a franchise of https://popcorngirlvegas.com.
+Ths project is still at early discovery stages in terms of tech stack and now has first draft designs to work with.

 ### Previously, I was the Technical Lead for search, bookings and checkout at Eurostar for close mto 3 years where my team had delivered features that were worth circa £15 million in incremental revenue over my leadership period.